Evidence Dossier

 • Perturbation sensitivity test suite -- 25/25 pass across 5 dilemma families

-• Round 12 variance experiment -- 20 agents, 5 dilemmas, proving LLMs converge on a single moral attractor
+• Round 12 variance experiment -- 20 agents, 5 dilemmas, showing LLM convergence around a common response pattern

 • Graph data structures (MoralGraph, Node, Edge, Constraint classes)